huyleCST/CST116SRS05/README.md

 SRS ID: CST116SRS05

 Unresolved Issues:
 logic error.
-Could not get number of dates counted correctly.
-I think that number of day per month is the source of problem.
-But, not sure how to fix it.
+Could not get number of dates displayed correctly becuase the number of days per month is set to 30, which could the source of problem.
+Not sure how to fix it.
 Notes: